How to Donate

 You can designate a gift or portion of your estate by bequest to the AMS when you prepare or update your will.
 The Development staff will gladly provide your attorney with sample language to use in the preparation of your Estate plan.
 Your gift by bequest establishes a legacy that enriches mathematical scholarship for future generations and includes you in a generous group of mathematicians dedicated to supporting the future of the discipline.

 You can name the AMS as the designated beneficiary of a retirement plan or as the designated or partial beneficiary of a life insurance policy.
 With a charitable remainder trust, assets can be placed in a trust that pays annual income to you (or another named beneficiary) for life, and the remainder of the trust is transferred to the AMS after your lifetime.
-The AMS also offers charitable gift annuities in accordance with its gift policies.

 The Thomas S. Fiske Society recognizes individuals who have made provision for the American Mathematical Society in their Estate plans.

 Important information for all Estate planning options is as follows:

 Organization Name: American Mathematical Society

 If you have questions about bequests or planned giving, or want to discuss your giving options, contact the Development Office.